SiavashGolchoobian/SqlDeep/_Documents/SqlDeep_FullBackup.md

 <YYYY>

-Is Jalali calendar year in four numeric character format like 1400
+Is calendar year in four numeric character format like 2021

 <MM>

-Is Jalali calendar month in two numeric character format like 09
+Is calendar month in two numeric character format like 09

 <DD>

-Is Jalali calendar day in two numeric character format like 30
+Is calendar day in two numeric character format like 30

 <database name>